EOSIO/eosio.forum/README.md

 for exact files picked up).

-To correctly run the tests, you will need to switch the freeze period of a proposal for 2 seconds (waiting 6 months could be a bit too long!)
+To correctly run the tests, you will need to switch the freeze period of a proposal for 2 seconds (waiting 3 days could be a bit too long!)

 In the file [include/forum.hpp](./include/forum.hpp), change the line: